 One thing more - the camera itself.
 Its value, fully equipped, is about $15,000.
 It has seven lenses of varying focal lengths.
 In its operation, I use an average of a million feet of film a year.
 And with sixteen pictures to each foot - that's a lot of pictures!
-[From 'International Photographer', 1941]
+[By Gregg Toland from 'International Photographer', 1941]

 One of the great problems of motion picture production is securing stories for the screen.
 Several hundred productions are turned out annually by the industry, and any author will concur that no such number of new plots exist.
 The studios are therefore obliged to revamp many of the old reliables, give them new casts and dialogue, a change of locale, and depend heavily on new photographic treatment.
 This continual search for a new photographic approach is one of the most exciting aspects of the industry.
 That the director of photography will contribute his share is taken for granted in Hollywood.
 Every production attempts to be different from another, and each presents a challenge for a new photographic approach.
 The director and cinematographer work as a team, and exchange suggestions about the lighting and staging of scenes.
 Whenever possible, the style of lighting is varied from sequence to sequence so as to add interest and impact to the photographic effects.